Lucg/push-plugin-unity/README.md

                 InfobipPush.AddMediaView(notif, customiz);
             }
         };

-On `android` our plug in start new MediaActivity which displays your media content using the same method as iOS:
+On `Android` our plugin starts new `MediaActivity` which displays your media content using the same method as on `iOS`:

 	InfobipPush.AddMediaView(notification, customization);

-where the `notification` is media notification received from Infobip Push server and the `customization` is set to null:
+where the `notification` is media notification received from Infobip Push server and the `customization` may be omitted, as it is not used on `Android`.
+It defaults to `null`:

-	InfobipPushMediaViewCustomization customiz=null;
+	InfobipPushMediaViewCustomization customiz = null;

 Example of usage: